 In view of your impressive performance during the past eight months, I am pleased to offer you the position of my Valentine this year.
+And that is why, I’m writing you this Valentine’s day letter.

 Should you accept this offer, your salary will continue to be 730 square meals per year payable in two daily installments.
 Also included are perks like 365 plates of breakfast and 745 cups of hot coffee.
 I shall continue to wash your soiled laundry and sew back your missing buttons.
 I trust that you will not refuse this generous offer as it comes mixed with a generous scoop of affection.

 My Public Relations Officers noticed your advertisement for a post currently under much discussion within the Company (such as it was then) and responded.
 You replied promptly confirming your continuing availability.
-The occurrence of a portentous event precluded the scheduling of an interview as my senior PRO realised it would perhaps bring forth plenty of other suitable candidates for the opening in question.
+The occurrence of a portentous event precluded the scheduling of an interview as my senior PRO realized it would perhaps bring forth plenty of other suitable candidates for the opening in question.
 He wrote to you:

 Dear Mr. S…,